Does Mormonism restore the Aaronic and Melchizedek priesthoods mentioned in the Bible?

-Joseph Smith claimed that he was ordained to the Aaronic and Melchizedek Priesthoods through a special visitation of the Biblical patriarchs who gave him these Priesthoods to be passed down to the male members of the Church through ordination.
+Joseph Smith claimed that he was ordained to the Aaronic and Melchizedek priesthoods through a special visitation of the biblical patriarchs who gave him these priesthoods to be passed down to the male members of the Church through ordination.

-The Bible explains at Hebrews chapter 7: “For the priesthood being changed, there is made of necessity a change also of the law….
-For it is evident that our Lord sprang out of Juda; of which tribe Moses spake nothing concerning priesthood.” (v.12,14) Because Jesus was not of the tribe of Levi, the only way He could function as our High Priest was for Him to be ordained to a completely different priesthood — the Priesthood of Melchizedek (Heb 7:21).
-And because Christ lives forever, the Bible says “he hath an unchangeable priesthood.”
+The Bible explains at Hebrews 7:12, 14: “For the priesthood being changed, there is made of necessity a change also of the law….
+For it is evident that our Lord sprang out of Juda; of which tribe Moses spake nothing concerning priesthood.”
+Because Jesus was not of the tribe of Levi, the only way He could function as our High Priest was for Him to be ordained to a completely different priesthood, the priesthood of Melchizedek.
+And because Christ lives forever, the Bible says at Hebrews 7:24, “he hath an unchangeable priesthood.”
 This priesthood is called “unchangeable” because it doesn’t “change” hands from one person to another.
 In other words, it is a non-transferable, priesthood.

-So how could I as a Mormon believe that I held the Melchizedek Priesthood when it was not transferable from Jesus to me?
+So how can any Mormon believe that he holds the Melchizedek priesthood when it is not transferable from Jesus to them?
 Because Christ is our only High Priest, we do not need Mormon Aaronic and Melchizedek “High Priests” to stand between us and God.

 FOR MORE INFORMATION SEE:

-NOTE: Background Instrumental Music is by audionautix.com.
+NOTE: Background Instrumental Music is by Jason [email protected].